Immunotherapy and cancer treatment

 The Ultimate Cure

-This isn't a distant dream.
-The convergence of cytogenetic profiling, immunotherapy, targeted treatments, and AI is accelerating us toward N-of-1 medicine faster than anyone imagined.
+AI curing cancer isn't a single event, it's a process of accelerating precision.
+The convergence of cytogenetic profiling, immunotherapy, targeted treatments, and AI is moving us toward N-of-1 medicine faster than anyone imagined.
 Every patient treated with AI guidance teaches the system something new.
 Every unique cancer fingerprint analyzed reveals patterns that help the next patient.